Cracking grout problems in your tiling work

-4. Tiles that have not been bonded correctly, failure in the adhesive will result in the grout moving therefore leaving the crack
+4. Tiles that have not been bonded correctly, failure in the adhesive will result in the grout moving, therefore, leaving the crack

 5. Grouting before the adhesive has had time to fully cure.
-Some tub adhesives can take up to 4 days to fully cure, rapid set cements can be dry in as little as 3 hours.
+Some tub adhesives can take up to 4 days to fully cure, rapid set cement can be dry in as little as 3 hours.

 6. The substrate the tiles are sticking to is not strengthened, any movement in the substrate will be transferred into the tile and grout lines.